Dancode-188/synckit/docs/guides/migration-from-supabase.md

 // Use SyncKit for offline-first data const sync = new SyncKit({
+  storage: 'indexeddb',
+  name: 'my-app'
-  serverUrl: 'ws://localhost:8080',  // Optional - for remote sync
+  // serverUrl: 'ws://localhost:8080',  // ⚠️ NOT FUNCTIONAL in v0.1.0
-  // Note: Built-in auth integration coming in future version
+  // Note: Network sync and auth integration coming in future version }) await sync.init()
-  // For now, handle authentication at the server level })

 // Use Supabase Storage for files const { data, error } = await supabase.storage